Esri/storymap-journal/README.md

 1. [Download the application](http://links.esri.com/storymaps/map_journal_template_zip)
 2. Deploy the application on your webserver.
 See [FAQ](#how-to-deploy-the-application-on-a-web-server) for details
-3. Edit index.html, find look for the configuration section on line 38 and paste your application ID
+3. Edit index.html, find the configuration section on line 38 and paste your application ID
 4. Navigate to index.html (e.g., `http://127.0.0.1/MapJournal/index.html`)

 Enjoy!